Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 Repair Costs and Vehicle Complexity

-Nationally, vehicle repair costs surged more than 36% between 2021 and 2025, driven by inflation, parts shortages, and increasingly complex vehicle technology.
+Nationally, vehicle repair costs have surged significantly, driven by inflation, parts shortages, and increasingly complex vehicle technology.
 Modern vehicles — particularly electric and hybrid models — are significantly more expensive to repair after collisions.
-California has been especially hard hit, with average rates climbing over one-third from 2023 to 2025 partly due to EV repair complexity and tariff-driven parts inflation.
-Understanding why car insurance rates go up can help you anticipate future cost changes.
+California has been especially hard hit, with rates climbing 6.13% in 2026 due to EV repair complexity and ongoing parts inflation.
+Understanding why car insurance rates change can help you anticipate future cost shifts.

 Farmers logo